gixxerfast/Canned-ERCF-board/README.md

 - Support for up to two TMC2209 stepsticks Stepper motor drivers with UART control
 - 1500 mA 24V-5V efficient switching voltage regulator.
 - Three GPIO inputs 3.3V signal inputs that may be used for encoders and endstops with 3.3V source.
-- One 3.3V PWM output for servo control with 5V source.
+- One 3.3V PWM output for hobby micro servo control with 5V source.
+Note that the general advice is not to source power to the servo via the board but to have a separate 5V source.
 - MCU Module.
 It's using the Atmel/Microchip ATSAMC21G18A based Sammy-C21 MCU-module
 - Input over voltage protection up to 30V
 - VIN voltage monitoring.